LennickeBe/key_value_storage_driver/README.md

 # key_value_storage_driver

-Small linux driver which creates and maintains the file /tmp/kvs.txt saving key-value pairs.
+Small linux driver which stores values in an xarray.
+Includes another programm to interact with said driver.